ahgi/batchai_inference/README.md

 ## Prerequisites

-Please place the filled `configuration.json` in the same directory.
+Please place the filled `configuration.json` in the same directory based on the [template](https://github.com/Azure/BatchAI/blob/master/recipes/configuration.json.template).
 It should includes the Azure Batch AI authentication information and credentials of the Storage Account `octopustext`.

 Install Azure Batch AI management client using the following command: